 Story and Photos by John Sundsmo.

 A memorable few years ago my wife and I visited the Greek islands of Santorini and Paros.
 There we encountered some unique and equally memorable ancient varieties of Greek wines.
+At a recent wine tasting we found Greek wines being offered from Sonoma.

 Santorini: Nyteri (night wine), is a dry white wine found on Santorini composed mostly of Assyrtiko with some possible Athiri and/or Aidani varieties added for sweetness (Wikipedia Santorini wine ).
 Dating from the Middle Ages, the wine was traditionally made in the cool of night to avoid oxidation.
 It became famous when distributed by galleys of the Republic of Venice in the 13th century.
 At that time the island was known as Thira and was part of the Venetian state of Naxos.
 We fell in love with Santorini and with the unique character of the dry white local Assyrtiko wines made in the Venetian tradition.
 On returning to San Francisco we couldn’t find the Santorini wines – until now.